 Looking further down the treatment chain, it is crucial that the signal treatment does not add unwanted phase shifts.
-For this purpose, the MagAlpha incorporates an architecture that automatically compensates these shifts, resulting in the stability displayed in Table 2.
-In short, the front-end delivers in a straightforward and open-loop manner a digital number proportional to the angle of the magnetic field at the rate of 500kHz.
+For this purpose the MagAlpha incorporates an architecture where these shifts are automatically compensated, resulting in the stability displayed in

+Table 2.
+In short, the front-end delivers in a straightforward and open loop manner a digital number proportional to the angle of the magnetic field at the rate of 500 kHz.